Frenchtown Charter Township, Michigan: Geography

-The township is bordered on the east by Lake Erie, and many of the township's communities are located near the lake.
-Sterling State Park is located along the southern edge of the township and is the only of state park located on Lake Erie.
-Small pieces of the township are also organized into the Detroit River International Wildlife Refuge.
+The township is in eastern Monroe County and is bordered to the southeast by Lake Erie.
+Many of the township's communities are located near the lake.
+Sterling State Park is located along the southern edge of the township and is the only Michigan state park on Lake Erie.
+Small pieces of the township are organized into the Detroit River International Wildlife Refuge.
 Frenchtown Township is bordered on the south by the city of Monroe, but a small portion of the southern border touches Monroe Charter Township.
 Raisinville Township is to the west, and Ash and Berlin Township border on the north.
 A very small portion of the northwest corner of Frenchtown Township touches Exeter Township.
 The River Raisin serves as the boundary between Frenchtown and the city of Monroe for a short length near Lake Erie and then again further upstream for a small portion near the Custer Airport.
 Sandy Creek also runs through the township.
-Frenchtown Township, as well as the rest of the county's Lake Erie shoreline, is at the lowest elevation in the state of Michigan at 571 ft above sea level.
+The southeast border of Frenchtown Township, as well as the rest of the county's Lake Erie shoreline, is at the lowest elevation in the state of Michigan at 571 ft above sea level.

+According to the U.S. Census Bureau, the township has a total area of 43.12 sqmi, of which 41.74 sqmi are land and 1.38 sqmi, or 3.19%, are water.